neortls007idev/guildhall/README.md

 **Object Selection**
 -  While selected, `1`, `2`, and `3` should switch the object to `STATIC`, `KINEMATIC`, or `DYNAMIC` respectively.
-- *__NOTE__ :- Once you select an object you are essentially changing its velocity over the next 30 frames so when you change it to `KINEMATIC` make sure you drag around the cursor or it shall feel as if the object is now `STATIC` as velocity due to no cursor drag would be essentially ZERO.*
+- *__NOTE__ :- Once you select an object you are essentially changing its velocity over the last 30 frames till deselection, so when you change it to `KINEMATIC` make sure you drag around the cursor or it shall feel as if the object is now `STATIC` as velocity due to no cursor drag would be essentially ZERO.*
 - By default all objects are created in `DYNAMIC` mode.
 - Selected object is not influenced by physics simulations i.e. the gravity and movement but collisions will still be visible.
 - Select an object and drag around the cursor and deselect the object to throw it around ( might feel slow also recommended to use an actual mouse rather than the trackpad ).